metal-crow/Dark-Souls-1-Overhaul/README.md

 ## Description
 The mod is completely backwards compatible with vanilla dark souls 1 by default.
+It will __not__ separate you from vanilla players.
+  - As a host, anyone connecting with you will confrom to your mod's mode.
+  	- I.e, if you are in overhaul mode and they are in legacy, they will either change to overhaul or disconnect.
+  	- If it's a non-mod user who is connecting, you can configure if you want to deny their connection attempt, or have your own mode change to match them (the default) via F4.
+  	- The one exception to this is if you already have another mod user connected, and a non-mod user tries to join.
+In that case, they will always fail to connect.
+  - As a guest, you can configure who you want to be able to connect to.
+By default you accept all connections and change your mode to match the host.
+  	- You can toggle this behavior with F1 (to disallow connecting to non-mod hosts), F2 (to disallow connecting to legacy mode hosts), and F3 (to disallow connecting to overhaul mode hosts).

+Mods can be switched between by pressing F5.

-In __legacy__ mode, it includes a number of significant but fully backwards compatible bugfixes, quality-of-life improvements, visual glitch fixes, and functional anti-cheat measures.
+__Legacy__ mode is the default starting mode the mod is in (this can be changed in the ini).
+It includes a number of significant but fully backwards compatible bugfixes, quality-of-life improvements, visual glitch fixes, and functional anti-cheat measures.
 It also unlocks a number of in-engine limitations and fixes other engine problems (including disabling the terrible built-in anti-cheat).

-If you so wish, you can enable __overhaul__ mode (by pressing F5 to switch modes) at any time to get the full suite of improvements this mod gives.
-This will __not__ separate you from vanilla players.
-A player will have the option of deciding if they want to enable overhaul mode once they receive a connection request from a player with it enabled, and visa-versa.
-Preferred defaults and auto-allow/decline options can be configured.
-Enabling Overhaul mode by default is highly recommended, since it dramatically improves pvp experience on a number of metrics (weapon viability, magic use, and more) while still keeping the fundamental dark souls 1 pvp experience intact.
+__Overhaul__ mode can be switched on to get the full suite of improvements this mod gives.
+It dramatically improves pvp experience on a number of metrics (weapon viability, magic use, and more) while still keeping the fundamental dark souls 1 pvp experience intact.

 ## Changelist